linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 * Show or hide block on mobile screens.
 * Show or hide block on tablet screens.
 * Show or hide block on desktop screens.
-* Modify the screensizes to fit the CSS breakpoints of your theme.
+* Modify the screensizes to fit the devices using the CSS breakpoints of your theme.

+You can create conditional widgets in sidebars using any of the built-in visibility logic.
+Fully compatibility with WordPress 5.8 block widgets.

 [Learn more about the features](https://conditionalblocks.com/?cb=wporg)

 ## Do more with Conditional Blocks Pro

-* Show block depending on user roles (WooCommerce Customer, editor, subscriber, custom roles, etc).
+* Show block depending on user roles (WooCommerce Customer, admin, editor, subscriber, custom roles, etc).
-* Show block content for between date ranges.
+* Show block content for between date ranges, times, days of the week.
-* Show block for any device (HTTP UserAgent) (iPhone, Android, macOS, linux and Windows).
+* Show block for any device and browser (HTTP UserAgent) (iPhone, Android, macOS, linux and Windows).
 * Show block based on URL Referer (e.g  if user came from Google.com or twitter.com).
 * Show block based on post meta fields, including custom meta fields and data.
 * Show block based on URL query strings (URL variables), You display custom confirmation content for form plugins like Gravitiy Forms.
-* Show block based on post ID or hide block on post IDs.
+* Show block based on post ID or hide block on post IDs and URL Paths.
+* Show blocks based on Posts, Custom Post Types, Taxonomies and terms.
+* Show blocks for custom fields, user meta, post meta.
 * Create and manage presets of conditions to apply to multiple blocks acorss your whole site.
 * Show block based on PHP Logic and custom functions.
 The possibilities are unlimited.
 * WooCommerce - change the visibility of blocks based on total cart value of the current customer.
 Perfect for upselling.
 * WooCommerce - We have even more WooCommerce conditions for blocks coming, each condition will help you create dynamic upsells for smart marketing.
+* WooCommerce Products in cart, total cart value, total customer spent in store.
 * Support development of new features.

+Conditional Blocks Pro gives you even more control over Full Site Editing and widget options.

 [See all features & benefits of Conditional Blocks Pro](https://conditionalblocks.com/?cb=wporg)

 ### Create content while your page is live.

-Safely work on your already published WordPress content over multiple days by hiding the blocks that aren't yet finished.
+You can use the Lockdown condition to create draft blocks.
+Once your blocks are ready to be published you can remove the condition.
+Safely work on your published WordPress content over multiple days by hiding the blocks that aren't yet finished.
 Just make them visble on when you are ready.

 ### Restrict block content